fiorinin/Hasher/README.md

 *This is a free project I developed for myself out of entertainment, new technology enthusiasm and personal needs.
 While I plan to improve this project, I greatly appreciate bitcoin donations to support the project: **14t4EkREaQfsbwngtLS7KJx7d1ADiWuB9c***

 *Before creating Hasher, I used [NemosMiner](https://github.com/nemosminer/NemosMiner-v2.3) and [MultiPoolMiner](https://github.com/MultiPoolMiner/MultiPoolMiner).
 I got the inspiration for Hasher from them and wanted additional features as above.
-Therefore, I'd like to thank them, and you can too by donating bitcoin:
+While none of the code in Hasher is shared with them, I'm still grateful and you can donate to them as well:
 NemosMiner: 1QGADhdMRpp9Pk5u5zG1TrHKRrdK5R81TE
 MultiPoolMiner: 1MsrCoAt8qM53HUMsUxvy9gMj3QVbHLazH*